junxit/us-congress-bills-116/metadata.md

 - 2019-05-22 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 96.
 - 2019-06-03 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S3169; text: CR S3169)
 - 2019-06-03 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S3169; text: CR S3169)
+- 2019-06-04 — Message on Senate action sent to the House.
+- 2019-06-04 — Received in the House.
+- 2019-06-04 — Referred to the House Committee on the Judiciary.